privacy-scaling-explorations/zkevm-specs/specs/opcode/F1CALL_F2CALLCODE_F4DELEGATECALL_FASTATICCALL.md

-# CALL, DELEGATECALL and STATICCALL opcodes
+# CALL, CALLCODE, DELEGATECALL and STATICCALL opcodes

 ## Procedure

 ### EVM behavior

-The `CALL` opcode transfer specified amount of ether to callee and creates a new call context and switch to it.
+The `CALL` opcode transfers specified amount of ether to callee and creates a new call context and switch to it.
 This is done by popping serveral words from stack:

 1. `gas` - The amount of gas caller want to give to callee (capped by rule in EIP150)
 2. `callee_address` - The ether recipient whose code is to be executed (by taking the 20 LSB of popped word)